coder/redjet/README.md

 - RESP3 is not supported.
 Practically, this means that connections aren't multiplexed, and other Redis libraries may perform better in high-concurrency scenarios.
-- Certain features have not been tested yet but may work:
+- Certain features have not been tested but may still work:
   - Redis Streams
   - Monitor